Wesley Pruden: Career

+The Washington Times

-Between 1976 and 1982, Pruden worked on a novel, a satire for which he could not find a publisher.
-In 1982, he joined the Washington Times, four months after the paper began, as chief political correspondent.
-He became assistant managing editor in 1983, managing editor in 1985, and editor-in-chief in 1992.
-He retired in January 2008, and became editor-in-chief-emeritus.
-He continued to write a twice-weekly column on politics and national affairs for The Times.
+In 1982, he joined The Washington Times as chief political correspondent, four months after the newspaper's founding.
+The following year, in 1983, he became assistant managing editor in 1983.
+In 1985, he was appointed managing editor, and he was appointed editor-in-chief in 1992.
+He retired in January 2008, and was appointed editor-in-chief-emeritus.
+He continued to write a twice-weekly column on politics and national affairs for The Washington Times.

 Pruden is known for his coverage of President Ronald Reagan about whom he wrote:

 "When Ronald Reagan speaks, the people never hear the politician saying, 'blah blah blah.'
 They hear a man who talks like they do, saying things that sound like common sense.
-Such is the essence of the 'Reagan mystique,' the aura of power that has carried the nation along with the man who is arguably the most effective president since Franklin D. Roosevelt."
+Such is the essence of the 'Reagan mystique', the aura of power that has carried the nation along with the man who is arguably the most effective president since Franklin D. Roosevelt."

-In 1991, he won the H.L.
+In 1991, he was awarded the H.L.
 Mencken Prize for excellence in writing and commentary.

-Under Pruden's editorship, every Saturday The Washington Times ran a full page of stories on the American Civil War, the only daily newspaper in the United States to do so.
+Every Saturday, under Pruden's editorship, The Washington Times published a full page of stories on the American Civil War, the only daily newspaper in the United States to do so.
 Pruden called it "probably our single most popular feature", and noted that "There are more books published on the Civil War than on any other American topic."
 Pruden said that "the Civil War page has just as many stories about glorifying the Union as it does the Confederacy."
 Soon after Pruden retired as editor-in-chief, the Times announced that the Civil War page would be expanded to include coverage of all America's wars and would be renamed "America at War."

-Controversies

-Pruden's retirement from his position as Editor-in-Chief of The Washington Times in 2008 was widely seen as involuntary.
-The Columbia Journalism Review describes him as having been "pushed out amid allegations that he allowed racism to fester in the newsroom."
+Pruden's retirement from his position as editor-in-chief of The Washington Times in 2008 was widely seen as involuntary.
+Columbia Journalism Review describes him as having been "pushed out amid allegations that he allowed racism to fester in the newsroom."

-On November 17, 2009, Pruden published an opinion piece in The Washington Times titled "Obama bows, the nation cringes," where he set forth his thoughts on what he considered President Obama's breaches of etiquette committed on his tour of Asia, such as bowing to Emperor Akihito of Japan.
-In the article, he expressed the opinion that since President Obama was "sired by a Kenyan father, born to a mother attracted to men of the Third World and reared by grandparents in Hawaii," he "has no natural instinct or blood impulse for what [America] is about."
+On November 17, 2009, Pruden published an opinion article in The Washington Times titled "Obama bows, the nation cringes," where he set forth his thoughts on what he considered Barack Obama's breaches of etiquette committed on his tour of Asia, such as bowing to Emperor Akihito in Japan.
+In the article, he expressed the opinion that since President Obama was "sired by a Kenyan father, born to a mother attracted to men of the Third World, and reared by grandparents in Hawaii," he "has no natural instinct or blood impulse for what [America] is about."
 A number of commentators criticized the column as racist.